Celebrate Sussex / Celebrez le Sussex

 Covered bridges / Ponts couverts

-The Sussex region is home to 16 covered bridges, 8 of which are within a 10-minute drive of town hall.
-So many wonderful structures in such an area makes this the Covered Bridge Capital of Atlantic Canada.
+The Sussex region is home to 16 covered bridges, 8 of which are within a 10-minute drive of town hall, making this the

 plumweseepcbsmall.jpg